vinfreecs/genga/Documentation.md

  * \-aeN s Name of the aeCount grid
  * \-t f Start time of the simulation in years

-Where i means an integer, f a floating point value, and s a string.
+Here i means an integer, f a floating point value, and s a string.

-# Defined Constants and Flags #
+# Defined Constants and Flags in the define.h file #

-Some Constants are defined as c++ preprocessor directives in the include.h file.
+Some Constants are defined as c++ preprocessor directives in the define.h file.
 After changing one of these constants, the code has to be recompiled.

 Here it can also be chosen if the aeCount grid is used and if the gas disc is included or not.

- * FormatS Output file format for multi simulation run.
+ * FormatS i: Output file format for multi simulation run.
 0: all simulatios write to different files, 1: all simulations write to the same files.
- *  FormatT Output file format for time steps.
+ * FormatT i: Output file format for time steps.
 0: all time steps write to different files, 1: all time steps write to the same files.
- * FormatP Output file format for particles.
+ * FormatP i: Output file format for particles.
 0: all particles write to different files, 1: all particles write to the same files.
- * Rcut f Radius where bodies get ejected, in AU
+ * Rcut f: Radius where bodies get ejected, in AU
- * RcutSun f Radius where bodies fall into the central mass, in AU
+ * RcutSun f: Radius where bodies fall into the central mass, in AU
- * Kg f Squared Gaussian gravitation constant
- * pc f Factor in Prechecker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
+ * pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
- * FGN i Number of elements in table for fastfg
- * MaxColl i Maximum number of Collisions per time step
+ * MaxColl i: Maximum number of Collisions per time step that can be stored
- * cef f Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
+ * cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
+ * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
+ * useGridae i: By setting this flag, the [aeGrid](#markdown-header-aegrid) is used.
+ * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
+ * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
+ * useGas i: By setting this flag, the [gas disc](#markdown-header-gas-disc) is used.

-Where i means an integer and f a floating point value.
+Here i means an integer and f a floating point value.

 # The Initial Conditions #
 The initial conditions are read from the file specified in 'param.dat' (Input file = ).
 The initial conditions must be a text file and the format must correspond to the values set in the 'param.dat' file (Input file Format: << ... >> ).
 The data of each particle has to be written in a new lines in text format.
 Don't write the central mass (Sun) in the initial condition file, it is set automatically to the heliocentric origin with a mass specified in the 'parm.dat' file.